opconWizard/opcon-docs/docs/installation/database-scripts.md

 script performs the following tasks:

 - Creates the tables required for the PDSA
-- Grants full control to the \"OpConxps\" role for all PDSA tables
+- Grants full control to the "OpConxps" role for all PDSA tables
-- Grants read-only access to the \"opconreader\" role for all PDSA tables
+- Grants read-only access to the "opconreader" role for all PDSA tables
 - Generates output to the DB_Setup.log during database creation or the DB_Update.log during database update